DyversHands/www.DyversHands.com/_pages/touchedbytheveil.md

 **Touched by the Veil** 🪦 — _A Storyset 📖 Booklet for Tableau Games_ was written & designed by [Christopher Allen](mailto:ChristopherA@DyversHands.com).

-©2023 by Dyvers Hands Productions, LLC. — All Rights Reserved (no license is granted for redistribution or derivation without permission). _Art “Castle Marrach” & “Queen Vivienne” by Stephanie Law._
+©2023 by Dyvers Hands Productions, LLC. — All Rights Reserved (no license is granted for redistribution or derivation without permission).
+More info & image credits at DyversHands.com/Tableau.

 Tableau Games™ and Dyvers Hands™ are trademarks of Dyvers Hands Productions LLC.